 - Would you have any ID on you?
 If you’re swimming, hiking or exploring, chances are you won’t.
-Kids are particularly likely not to have ID, something to think about if they are old enough to be off the boat on their own.
+Kids are less likely to have ID, something to consider if they are old enough to be off the boat on their own.

 - If you do have ID, would it connect you to your boat?
 Would first responders or helpful bystanders know who to contact?
 Your driver’s license or even your passport doesn’t really help with this.